Zaidizz96/taskmaster/README.md

   - Modified the "Add Task" form to include a selection mechanism (e.g., Spinner) for assigning tasks to a specific team.
   - Updated the Settings page to allow users to choose their team in addition to their username.
   - Configured the app to display only tasks associated with the selected team on the homepage.

+- **Day 8 (November 15, 2023):**
+  - Added new activity for editing the task information the user has already create it
+  - implements the (Delete and Update) amplify api operations for this goal

 ## Screenshots